Lay the groundwork before inviting applicationsOriginally published: June 2017 | Last reviewed: May 2018

 An internship (as opposed to straightforward volunteering) implies a career progression benefit for the intern, such as skills development.
 An intern both expects and deserves this opportunity.
 Whether it's paid or unpaid, ensure your internship measures up by including access to training or other professional development, as well as feedback from experienced staff.

-Depending on your organization, other intern benefits might include:
+Depending on your organisation, other intern benefits might include:

 - Opportunities to contribute to creative projects